AdobeDocs/platform-learn.en/help/platform/destinations/target/configure-the-target-destination.md

 >[!IMPORTANT]
 >
 >With the beta release of the enhanced Adobe Target V2 destination connector, you might be seeing two Adobe Target cards in the destinations catalog.
-The Adobe Target V2 destination connector is currently in beta and only available to a select number of customers.
+The Adobe Target V2 destination connector is in beta and only available to a select number of customers.

 >[!VIDEO](https://video.tv.adobe.com/v/3418799/?learn=on)